Ling-Cheng-Yan/Computer-Vision-Project1/README.md

-"# SolarPanel BlobDetection And ObjectDetection For Testing."
+"# SolarPanel BlobDetection And ObjectDetection."